-Dawn acts as the shampoo for your bristles, while the olive oil acts as the conditioner, keeping the bristles of your makeup brushes smooth.
+Dawn acts as the shampoo for your bristles, while olive oil acts as the conditioner, keeping the bristles of your makeup brushes smooth.

-You just need Dawn dish soap, olive oil, and a plate.
-Pour the two ingredients on a flat surface (like the plate, or a pan) and swirl the makeup brush where the two ingredients meet.
+For best results, pour the two ingredients on a flat surface (like a plate, or a pan) and swirl the makeup brush where the two ingredients meet.

 Then rinse with lukewarm water, making sure the brush is pointing downward so the force of the water doesn’t damage the bristles.

 If the brushes are held with the bristles pointing up, the water can get into the base of the brush and damage the glue that holds the bristles together.

-For sponges, use only Dawn dish soap, rub the sponge gently until the surface is clean, then rinse under lukewarm water until water runs clear.
+For sponges, use only Dawn dish soap or any other liquid soap, rub the sponge gently until the surface is clean, then rinse under lukewarm water until the water runs clear.

 Rubbing alcohol is a key ingredient for any at-home cleaning tool kit.
 To clean your brushes or sponges, pour alcohol into a shallow bowl.

 Repeat with your other brushes, then empty the bowl.
 Replace the alcohol in a bowl with fresh alcohol, and repeat the process until the alcohol stays clear.

-Alcohol is also a good way to sanitize your makeup sponges.
+Alcohol is also a good way to disinfect your makeup brushes and sponges.
 Saturate the sponge in a fresh bowl of alcohol and squeeze the alcohol out, then airdry the sponge on a paper towel.

 3. Hydrogen Peroxide

-Hydrogen Peroxide is not only a great item to keep around the house in case of bruises or scrapes, but it can also help you disinfect your makeup tools.
-Sometimes, your makeup tools need more than just cleansing.
+Hydrogen Peroxide is not only a great item to keep around the house in case of bruises or scrapes, but it can also help you disinfect makeup brushes and tools.

-Make a solution of one-half hydrogen peroxide, one-half water, and let your makeup brushes soak in the solution for five minutes.
+Make a solution of one-half hydrogen peroxide, and one-half water.
+Let your makeup brushes soak in the solution for five minutes.